kingsdigitallab/alice-thornton/frontend/posts/news/2023-05-29-partial-release-book-of-remembrances.md

 For more information on current functionality - including tagging, annotations, images and editorial principles - please see our blog: 'Book of Remembrances: Further Information about the Partial Release'.

-We very much hope you like what you see, and we look forward to your [feedback](mailto: alicethorntonsbooks@gmail.com).
+We very much hope you like what you see, and we look forward to your feedback.
+Click [here](mailto: alicethorntonsbooks@gmail.com) or email alicethorntonsbooks@gmail.com with your comments!